The Dark Defender: Plot

 While drinking coffee with Debra, Dexter is called to a comic book store where the shopkeeper has been bludgeoned to death with a snow globe.
 Dexter sees a poster of The Dark Defender, a vigilante killer based on the Bay Harbor Butcher.
-Later, at his Narcotics Anonymous meeting, Dexter falls asleep and has a dream in which he, dressed as the Dark Defender, rescues his mother Laura Moser.
-When he tells his sponsor Lila about his dream, she tells him that he must confront his mother's killers to seek closure.
-He and Lila travel to Naples, Florida, where one of the three men, Santos Jimenez, is running a tavern.
+Later, at his Narcotics Anonymous meeting, Dexter falls asleep and has a dream in which he, dressed as the Dark Defender, rescues his mother, Laura Moser.
+When he tells his sponsor, Lila, about his dream, she tells him that he must confront his mother's killers to seek closure.
+He and Lila travel to Naples, Florida, where one of the three men, Santos Jimenez, runs a tavern.

-Having been warned by Rita's mother Gail to leave her and her children alone, Dexter tells Rita that he is going away while Gail is visiting.
+Having been warned by Rita's mother, Gail, to leave her and her children alone, Dexter tells Rita that he is going away while Gail is visiting.
 Leaving Lila in their motel room, he goes to Jimenez's bar and waits until closing time to confront him.
 When Jimenez brandishes a baseball bat, Dexter disarms and beats him, revealing his identity as Laura's son.
 Jimenez tells Dexter that his mother was killed for being Harry's narcotics informant and lover.
-Dexter is prepared to kill Jimenez until Lila phones, prompting him to tell her that he is about to "use".
+Dexter is prepared to kill Jimenez until Lila phones, prompting him to tell her that he is about to "use."
 Thinking that he is about to use drugs, she urges him not to go any further, because "using" will only leave him empty and alone inside.
 A distraught Dexter returns to the motel, leaving Jimenez unconscious, and falls asleep in Lila's lap.